Honorary Graduates from Teesside University

 Sadly now deceased.
 Baroness Blatch was Parliamentary Under Secretary of State in both the Departments of Education and Environment.
 She was a regular visitor to the region and was the former Minister with special responsibilities for overseeing government programmes on Teesside.

 Lord Asa Briggs, Doctor of Letters

-Asa went to Cambridge University where he gained First Class degrees in History and Economics.
+Asa (sadly now deceased) went to Cambridge University where he gained First Class degrees in History and Economics.
 He returned to Academic life after the Second World War and was the first historian to devote serious attention to the history of Middlesbrough in his book Victorian Cities (1963).